-Q. Is the Department of Environment, Land, Water and Planning responsible for monitoring the project from an environmental perspective?
+Q. Is the Department of Energy, Environment and Climate Action responsible for monitoring the project from an environmental perspective?

 A. It is Gippsland Ports' obligation to make sure it meets the rules set out in the Environmental Management Plan and to provide the necessary evidence.
-The Department of Environment, Land, Water and Planning's role is to assess how Gippsland Ports complies with its obligations and does this through the assessment of Environmental audit reports, dredging program reports and any other means it deems fit.
+The Department of Energy, Environment and Climate Action role is to assess how Gippsland Ports complies with its obligations and does this through the assessment of Environmental audit reports, dredging program reports and any other means it deems fit.